-Semi-permanent hair dye is a great option if you want to experiment with a new, fun hair colour without the long-term commitment.
+Semi-permanent hair dye is a great option if you want to experiment with a new, fun hair color without the long-term commitment.

-Once applied, semi-permanent hair colour typically fades within 4-6 weeks.
-Blue, red or green tones may last a little longer, but it is perfect if you're trialling out colours or constantly switching your style to keep up with the trends.
+Once applied, semi-permanent hair color typically fades within 4-6 weeks.
+Blue, red or green tones may last a little longer, but it is perfect if you're trialling out colors or constantly switching your style to keep up with the trends.

-If you decide that you love your new hair look, you can easily re-apply the semi-permanent hair dye to keep colour looking fresh.
+If you decide that you love your new hair look, you can easily re-apply the semi-permanent hair dye to keep color looking fresh.